Home / Pasta Recipes / Vegan Pesto Recipe with Almonds and Fresh Basil

 Instructions

-• Heat oven to 300°F. Spread almonds on a oven-safe frying pan and toast until golden, 5 to 7 minutes.
+• Toast nuts.
+Heat oven to 300°F. Spread 1/2 cup almonds on a oven-safe frying pan and toast until golden, 5 to 7 minutes.
 Cool completely.
+Chop 1/4 cup of the nuts for garnish and set aside.

-• Bring a large pot of heavily salted water to a boil.
-Once boiling, add rigatoni and cook according to package instructions.
-Add green beans during the last 3-4 minutes of cooking.
+• Cook pasta and beans.
+Bring a large pot of heavily salted water to a boil.
+Once boiling, add 1 pound rigatoni and cook according to package instructions.
+Add 1/2 pound trimmed green beans during the last 3-4 minutes of cooking.
 Drain, saving 1/2 cup of the cooking liquid.

 Similar Posts